-Gauges in railway- All Details About Broad, Metre and Narrow Gauges
+Types of Gauges in railway- Broad Gauge, Metre and Narrow Gauges

-Gauges in railway is a mandatory topic to touch upon when you study railway engineering.
-In the blog, I will take you to a trip through the main types of gauges in railway which are broad gauge, metre gauge and narrow gauge.
+Types of Gauges in railway is a mandatory topic to touch upon when you study railway engineering.
+In this article, I will take you on a journey through the three basic types of railway gauges: broad gauge, metre gauge, and narrow gauge.

 The gauges in railway is defined as the clear minimum perpendicular distance between the inner faces of the two rails.
 The distance between the inner faces of a pair of wheels is called wheel gauge.